Posted in 2024

 We have worked out how to do both one-off projects and retainers with Finance.
 As for as external funders are concerned, our staff count as researchers, so we can use any funding you might have.

-If you think you have a project or want us on retainer, let us know: Research Software Engineers or Starting a project with us.
+If you think you have a project or want us on retainer, let us know: Research Software Engineers or For researchers and research groups.

 This is a valid questions.
 Compared to many RSE groups, we seem to be focusing on many small questions for a broad audience that knows a lot about the problems they need to solve.
 Thus, we can come in to something already set up well, provide help, and mostly back off and be available for maintenance long-term.
 The units that fund us (schools, departments) have been happy with this, so we’ve kept it up.
 On the other hand, we are pretty fast.
 There have been projects where a summer worker was going to be hired, that we could end up doing (learning the framework + all the main tasks) in two weeks.
 The way we work together as a team also makes things quite fast.
 Thus, a project has to be quite deep in order to exceed a month of work.